-Nicola L. Hein (*1988 in Düsseldorf) is a guitarist, composer, philosopher and soundartist.
+Nicola L. Hein (*1988 in Düsseldorf) is a sound artist, guitarist, composer and scholar.

-As a composer he finds different ways of integrating philosophical ideas into music and to play music as a form of philosophy.
-In order to actualize itself the compositional work is always aimed at the improvising musician as a dialectic partner of the composition.
-From the interplay of these partners an ästhetic emerges that is based on the spontanity of the performance and the setting of aesthetic action spaces alike.
+In his compositions he finds different ways of creating interactive spaces, integrating philosophical ideas into music composition and aesthetic system design.
+From the interplay of these partners an aesthetic emerges that is based on the spontaneity of the performance and the setting of aesthetic action spaces alike.

-Has been guestlecturer at: School of Media Arts Cologne (KHM), LaSALLE Singapore, Columbia University New York, University of Dijon.
+Has been a guest lecturer at: School of Media Arts Cologne (KHM), LaSALLE Singapore, Columbia University New York, University of Dijon and many more.

 Curator of Soundtrips NRW in Düsseldorf.